Opt2Skill: Imitating Dynamically-feasible Whole-Body Trajectories for Versatile Humanoid Loco-Manipulation: Results

 We demonstrate the sim-to-real performance of our Opt2Skill through five hardware experiments.
 Snapshots of the tasks and their corresponding data plots are shown in Fig.~\ref{fig:real}.
 We compare the robot's measured states with the corresponding references to evaluate tracking performance.
 The robot states are obtained from onboard sensors and estimated using the built-in state estimator provided by Agility Robotics.

-For locomotion tasks, Fig.~\ref{fig:real} (a) shows accurate base position tracking in the $x$ and $y$ directions during flat ground walking.
-Fig.~\ref{fig:real} (b) and (c) show the foot height as the robot successfully walks up a stair and a ramp, respectively.
-Notably, our Opt2Skill achieves rough terrain walking capability even though the reference trajectory is designed only for flat ground scenarios.
-The robot also maintains toe compliance when stepping on stair edges and ramp slopes—enabled by the use of low PD gains in the low-level controller, which also helps reduce impact noise during walking.
+For locomotion tasks, Fig.~\ref{fig:real}(a) shows accurate base position tracking in the $x$ and $y$ directions during flat ground walking.
+We generate the reference trajectories by specifying a fixed gait frequency, step length, and foot clearance, using cubic-spline interpolation to compute desired foot trajectories $\hat{\mathbf{y}}$ described in Sec.~\ref{sec:method_TO}.
+Fig.~\ref{fig:real}(b) and (c) show the foot height as the robot successfully walks up a stair and a ramp.
+Notably, Opt2Skill achieves rough terrain walking capability despite the reference being designed only for flat ground scenarios.
+The robot also maintains toe compliance when stepping on stair edges and ramp slopes—enabled by low PD gains in the low-level controller.